-- 39.1 A home occupation permit is non-transferable. - 39.2 Any other valid development permit is transferable where the use remains unchanged and the development is affected only by a change of ownership, tenancy, or occupancy.
+39.1 A valid development permit is transferable where the use remains unchanged and the development is affected only by a change of ownership, tenancy, or occupancy.
+This provision does not apply to a home occupation permit, which is non-transferable.